sutrolabs/census-docs/syncs/README.md

 ### 🔎 Sync Keys

 Sync Keys let Census know how to associate data in the source with the destination.
 Both the source and destination need to provide a single, unique per record, identifying field.
 Census uses the identifiers to look for matches.
-When a match is found, or not found, it then can use your selected Sync Behavior to decide what to do.\
+When a match is found, or not found, it then can use your selected Sync Behavior to decide what to do.
-\

 For example, if Census sees your source and destination both have records with the identifier ABCD1234, it knows that it should update that record with data from the source when you've got an Update Only, Update or Create, or Mirror Sync Behavior configured.

 ### 🖇 Field Mappings

 Once you've defined _how_ data is related between your source and destination, the next step is to let Census know _what_ properties should be updated.
 The field mapping step lets you specify how fields should be mapped from your source model to the destination object's fields.
 You can automatically add all matching fields, but even if names don't match, you can also provide the matching manually.
 If you remove fields from your mapping, Census will just stop updating those fields.
 We will not delete the values.

-#### **Using templates to tranform source data**
+#### **Using templates to transform source data**

 Sometimes the data in your source systems isn't in quite the format or style that the destination expects.
 If you need to transform records from the source before sending them to the destination, you can use a **Templated Field.**